F1r3w477/my-tutorials/Valheim Dedicated VPS - HyperExpert/README.md

 ## Step 7 - Letting your server run when you aren't connected.
 First you need to stop your server and then follow the below steps:
 - a.
 Install screen `sudo apt install screen`
 - b.
+Next enter `sudo su - steam` to sign in as the steam account.
+- c.
 To start a screen session, simply type screen in your console and then hit enter when a window pops up.
-- c.
-Now create a screen for your server `screen -S valheim` after doing this your window should change and you should see `root@yourServerName:~#`.
-- d.
-Next enter `sudo su - steam` to sign in as the steam account.
-- e.
-Next you need to type `cd /home/steam/valheim` to get to the server folder again.
-- f.
-Now you can start your server by doing: `./start_server.sh`
+- d. screen -S valheim -d -m /home/steam/valheim/start_server.sh If you want to view the output of the server you can enter `screen -r valheim`

 ## Step 8 - Connecting to your server
 - Method 1 - In Game: